The Spruce Goose

 Perhaps always dreaming of a second flight, Hughes retained a full crew to maintain the mammoth plane in a climate-controlled hangar up until his death in 1976.

 The Spruce Goose was kept out of the public eye for 33 years.
 After Hughes’ death in 1976, it was gifted by Hughes’ Summa Corporation to the Aero Club of Southern California.
 The Aero Club then leased it to the Wrather Corporation, and moved it into a domed hangar in Long Beach, California.

 In 1992, Evergreen Aviation & Space Museum co-founders Michael King Smith and Delford M. Smith submitted the winning proposal to provide the aviation icon with a proper home.
-The Flying Boat was disassembled and transported by barge up the West Coast, then down the Columbia and Willamette Rivers, to Portland, Oregon.
+The Flying Boat was disassembled and transported by barge up the West Coast, then up the Columbia and Willamette Rivers, to Portland, Oregon.
 It remained there for several months, until water levels permitted the huge structures to safely pass under the Willamette’s many bridges.

 Finally, in February 1993, the aircraft was transported by truck for the last 7.5 miles to McMinnville, Oregon.
 Temporary hangars were built as housing for the aircraft, while volunteers worked on the aircraft’s restoration.
 In 2001, re-assembly of the Hughes Flying Boat was completed in its new home.